chanzuckerberg/cryoet-data-portal/docs/neuroglancer_quickstart.md

 <figure>
   <img src="_static/img/neuroglancer_4.png"
-    alt=""
+    alt="Layer panel"
+    width="25%"
   >
 </figure>

 The control panel on the right hand side has multiple tabs.
 Note that the Annotations tab is for adding additional annotations to the canvas and does not contain controls for viewing annotations from the CryoET Data Portal.
 The Rendering tab displays controls for adjusting the visualization settings for the selected layer.
-CRTL \+ click on a layer to open its Rendering controls tab.
+CTRL + click on a layer to open its Rendering controls tab.

 For 3D volumes, volume rendering can be turned on using the Volume rendering (experimental) dropdown in the Rendering controls.
 This will display the full 3D volume in the lower left panel of the canvas.
 Contrast can be adjusted by directly inputting desired values or dragging the lines on the contrast plot, and other visualization settings, like blending and opacity, can be set as well.

 <figure>
   <img src="_static/img/neuroglancer_5.png"
     alt="Tomogram rendering control panel"
+    width="25%"
   >
 </figure>